VendettaForFreedom/Config-Distributor/README.md

 `/start`: Greets the user and provides initial instructions or the authentication link for Twitter.

-`/sign_in`: Initiates Twitter authentication, guiding the user through obtaining and submitting an authentication code.

-`/sign_off`: Logs the user out, disconnecting their Twitter account from the bot.

 Direct Messaging: Users can send tweets (text or media) directly by messaging the bot.

 ## Usage